arethetypeswrong/arethetypeswrong.github.io/packages/cli/README.md

 attw --pack .
 ```

+Please note that the `--pack` option does not support package managers other than npm at this time.
+Therefore, if you use pnpm or yarn, you should generate the tarball yourself first (using `pnpm pack`/`yarn pack`) and run then run `attw <packed-tarball-name>`, rather than using the `--pack` option.

 #### From NPM

 Specify the name (and, optionally, version or SemVer range) of a package from the NPM registry instead of a local tarball filename.